batzner/conway-game-of-life/README.md

 ### Production / Deployment

-1. Switch to the `gh-pages` branch.
-2. Run `npm install` in the project's root directory.
+1. Run `npm install` in the project's root directory.
-3. Run `gulp` in the project's root directory.
+2. Run `gulp` in the project's root directory.
 This will transpile and minify the .js files to ECMAScript 5 and include [Babel's polyfill](https://babeljs.io/docs/usage/polyfill/).
-4. Open `index.html` with IE11+ or any modern browser.
+3. Open `dist/index.html` with IE11+ or any modern browser.
+4. (optional) Run `./publish.sh` on the `master` branch to publish the site to the `gh-pages` branch.
+Might be worth to take a look at `./publish.sh` before to see what it does.

 ## Functionality